-506 Old West HWY ♦ Duncan, AZ 85534 Phone (928) 359-2791♦ Fax (928) 359-9146♦https://duncanaz.us/ Hunter Water-Town of Duncan Community Water System System# AZ04-06009 Annual Drinking Water Quality Report For 2023
+506 Old West HWY ♦ Duncan, AZ 85534 Phone (928) 359-2791♦ Fax (928) 359-9146♦https://duncanaz.us/

+Hunter Water-Town of Duncan Community Water System System# AZ04-06009

+Annual Drinking Water Quality Report For 2024

 We're very pleased to provide you with this year's Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
 Our goal is and always has been, to provide you a safe and dependable supply of drinking water.
-Ground water is the source from which our water comes.
+Hunter Water-Town of Duncan utilizes groundwater for its drinking water source.
 Based on the information currently available on the hydrogeological settings of and the adjacent land uses that are in the specified proximity of the drinking water source(s) of this public water system, the Arizona Department of Environmental Quality has given us a "low risk" designation for the degree to which this public water system drinking water source(s) are protected.
 A low-risk designation indicates that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.
 You can help protect our water sources by practicing good septic system maintenance, limiting pesticide and fertilizer use and by properly disposing of hazardous household chemicals.
 Source water assessments are on file with ADEQ and are available to the public.
 You can obtain a copy by contacting the ADEQ Source Water Coordinator at (602) 771-4597.
 We have 2 wells that we draw from that are located on the Lower Gila River.
 As the water is pumped out of the wells it is pumped into our two storage tanks.
 Together the tanks will store up to 34,000 gallons.

 Town of Duncan routinely monitors constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2023.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2024.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.
-The Town of Duncan is pleased to report that our drinking water is safe and meets Federal and State requirements.
+Contaminants that may be present in source water include: